All Episodes

 Started, I guess, with Colin Kaepernick and taking a knee and the national anthem.

-Why didn't he compare the Delaware restrictive voting laws that Joe didn't fix in a hundred centuries representing Delaware to the very non-restrictive law law that was just passed in in the state of Georgia before racing and just yanking it away?
+This idiot commissioner, why didn't he compare the Delaware restrictive voting laws that Joe didn't fix in 100 centuries representing Delaware to the very non-restrictive law law that was just passed in the state of Georgia before racing and just yanking it away?

-But people the one thing that I think people are missing in sports, and one of the great things about sports is that if you go to a football game, go to a baseball game, you go to uh a concert, wherever you happen to go.
+But people, the one thing that I think people are missing in sports, and one of the great things about sports is that if you go to a football game, go to a baseball game, you go to a concert, wherever you happen to go.

-Um, I don't care if it's Major League Baseball, NFL, MBA, you name it.
+I don't care if it's Major League Baseball, NFL, NBA, you name it.

 If you look at the crowd, I mean, you have diversity.

-And most people want to go to a game to have fun, to get away from their the daily stress of their lives, and and even the the world of heavy-duty politics, which gets intense and can be stressful in people's lives.
+And most people want to go to a game to have fun, to get away from the daily stress of their lives and even the world of heavy-duty politics, which gets intense and can be stressful in people's lives.

 You love your school team.